hackerb9/vt340test/emulators/vwsvt200/README.md

 <img src="vwsvt200.png" width=80% >

-Apparently, before [DECterm](decterm.md) running on DECwindows, DEC released a VT200 emulator on a peculiar windowing system called _VWS_ ("Vax Workstation Software Windowing System").
+Before [DECterm](decterm.md) running on DECwindows, DEC released a VT200 emulator on a peculiar windowing system called _VWS_ ("Vax Workstation Software Windowing System").
 There are a few things interesting about this terminal emulator, from a VT340 perspective.

 ## Portable Font